PrimeAcademy/passport-guide/passport-lecture.md

 app.use(passport.session());
 ```

-Now, we have to tell passport which strategy to use inside our app.js file.
+Now, we have to tell passport which strategy to use inside our server.js file.

 ```
 passport.use('local', new localStrategy({ passReqToCallback : true, usernameField: 'username' },
   function(req, username, password, done) {

+    // our implementation will go here

   }
 ));
 ```